 \subsection{Above cut contributions}

 A necessary ingredient for the vector boson pair calculations is the NLO calculation of the desired parton process but with one additional parton in the final state.
 In preparation for this paper we have implemented and improved the treatment of the $VV+$~jet process at one-loop, for the cases of $VV=W^+W^-,W^\pm Z,ZZ$.
 As with all NLO processes in MCFM these are included using analytic formula.
 Analytic results for the one-loop calculation of the $W^+W^-$+3 parton process have been given in Ref.~\cite{Campbell:2015hya}.
 After simple modifications these results can also be applied to the $WZ$ and $ZZ$ processes.
-Although the results of Ref.~\cite{Campbell:2015hya} were in analytic form, considerable effort has been devoted to simplifying these results~\cite{Campbell:2022}.
+Although the results of Ref.~\cite{Campbell:2015hya} were in analytic form, considerable effort has been devoted to simplifying these results~\cite{Campbell:2022qpq}.
 Analytic results for the one-loop calculation of the $W^+\gamma$+3 parton process, applicable also to the $Z\gamma$ process, have been given in Ref.~\cite{Campbell:2021mlr}.

-We have compared our one-loop results with Openloops~2~\cite{Buccioni:2019sur} and Recola2~\cite{Actis:2016mpe,Denner:2017wsf}, both as a confirmation of the results and to establish timings.
-Our results agree perfectly with the calculations of these libraries.\footnote{ For the $Z\gamma+$jet and $WW+$jet processes agreement is established only in the limit $m_t \to \infty$ since the top-quark contributions, that decouple in this limit, are not included in the MCFM calculation of the 1-loop amplitudes.} The timings for the one-loop amplitudes (interfered with leading order) are shown in Table~\ref{timings}.
+We have compared our one-loop results with OpenLoops~2~\cite{Buccioni:2019sur} and Recola2~\cite{Actis:2016mpe,Denner:2017wsf}, both as a confirmation of the results and to establish timings.
+The comparison is performed via an extension of the C++ interface to MCFM~\cite{Campbell:2021vlt}, computing the interference of Born and 1-loop amplitudes using the same set of 1000 representative phase-space points with the default setup for both OpenLoops~2 (version 2.1.2) and Recola2 (version 2.2.3).
+Our calculations agree perfectly with those of these libraries\footnote{ For the $Z\gamma+$jet and $WW+$jet processes agreement is established only in the limit $m_t \to \infty$ since the top-quark contributions, that decouple in this limit, are not included in the MCFM calculation of the 1-loop amplitudes.}, with timing results shown in Table~\ref{timings}.
 Although the evaluation of this part of the full NNLO result is not the most expensive in terms of computing time, our results are in all cases faster than both Openloops~2 and Recola2.